 These vehicles rely entirely or partially upon batteries to power your ride, saving you significant money on fuel costs.

-Getting car insurance for an electric car
+Getting car insurance for an EV

 “The depreciation on Teslas and other electric/hybrid vehicles is lower than for many gas-powered cars.
 They really seem to hold their value and their reliability seems to be very good,” says Fred Balkin, a personal injury attorney with Stein Sperling in Rockville, Maryland.